tjtate/sparkpost-api-documentation/services/recipient_list_api.md

 ### Update a Recipient List [PUT]

 Update an existing recipient list by specifying its ID in the URI path and use a **recipient list object** as the PUT request body.
 Use the **num_rcpt_errors** parameter to limit the number of recipient errors returned.

+The following are key points about updating your recipient lists:

-If a non-scheduled transmission contains a recipient list, the recipient list cannot be updated if the transmission is submitted or generating.
+* If a non-scheduled transmission contains a recipient list, the recipient list cannot be updated if the transmission is submitted or generating.

-If a scheduled transmission contains a recipient list, the recipient list cannot be updated if the transmission is generating or submitted and within 10 minutes of the scheduled generation time.
+* If a scheduled transmission contains a recipient list, the recipient list cannot be updated if the transmission is generating or submitted and within 10 minutes of the scheduled generation time.

-The "id" field is read only and cannot be changed.
+* The "id" field is read only and cannot be changed.
 If the recipient list "id" is provided in the **recipient list object**, it must match the id parameter.

-If a "recipients" array is provided in the update request, it must contain the complete recipient list and all relevant recipient fields whether they are being changed or not.
+* If a "recipients" array is provided in the update request, it must contain the complete recipient list and all relevant recipient fields whether they are being changed or not.
 The new recipients will completely replace the existing recipients.
 The number of accepted recipients and the number of rejected recipients will only be returned if a "recipients" array is provided in the request.

-If a "name" field is provided in the update request, it will replace the existing "name" field for the recipient list.
+* If a "name" field is provided in the update request, it will replace the existing "name" field for the recipient list.

-If a "description" field is provided in the update request, it will replace the existing "description" field for the recipient list.
+* If a "description" field is provided in the update request, it will replace the existing "description" field for the recipient list.

-If an "attributes" object is provided in the update request, it will completely replace the existing "attributes" object for the recipient list.
+* If an "attributes" object is provided in the update request, it will completely replace the existing "attributes" object for the recipient list.

 + Parameters